 A 2009 advert (left) in which Serena Williams “Outsmarts Mother Nature”, and a 1940s advert (right), in which a teenage girl complains, “Why was I born a Woman?”

-Mara Budgen is a recent Politics graduate of SOAS (the School of Oriental and African Studies, London) and an aspiring journalist.
+Mara Budgen is a Politics graduate of SOAS (the School of Oriental and African Studies, London) and a freelance journalist.
 She is a voluntary contributor to Ruby Blog.